agnescameron/teaching-site/_posts/hunter/2020-02-24-what-is-the-internet.md

 * look at where your packets are routed at different times of day *

+Before next week (if you haven't already), please install NodeJS and the Node Package Manager (npm).

 **Ideas+Resources:**
   Neal Stephenson [*Mother Earth Mother Board*](https://www.wired.com/1996/12/ffglass/)
   Randall Monroe [*Google's Data Centers on Punch Cards*](https://what-if.xkcd.com/63/)